UniversalDependencies/docs/_ga/dep/xcomp-pred.md

 udver: '2'
 ---

-We extend the label `xcomp` as a UD Irish subtype `xcomp:pred` to mark predicates of the substantive verb _bí_ (be), which can have predicate arguments in the form of adverbial, adjectival and prepositional phrases and for cases where a secondary predicate occurs.
+We extend the label `xcomp` as a UD Irish subtype `xcomp:pred` to mark predicates of the substantive verb _bí_ (to be), which can have predicate arguments in the form of adverbial, adjectival and prepositional phrases and for cases where a secondary predicate occurs.
 Note that this differs from Irish ([cop]()) constructions.

 ### Examples